 Most people are going to fly into Orlando International Airport, MCO, but an increasing number of flights are going in to Orlando Sanford International Airport.
-If you’re really scoping out the best airfare or seeing other things in Orlando besides, the Disney parks, you may want to check out flights going into and out of Melbourne or Daytona Beach.
-Flying into an airport other than MCO take the Magical Express off the table.
+If you’re really scoping out the best airfare or seeing other things in Orlando besides the Disney parks, you may want to check out flights going into and out of Melbourne or Daytona Beach.
+Flying into an airport other than MCO takes the Magical Express off the table.

 If you’re looking to rent a car to help you get around at Disney, Alamo has four Walt Disney World resort locations that make it easy for you.
 Visiting Disneyland resort in California?
 No problem!
-This list includes the three locations that conviniently service Disneyland California, too.
+This list includes the three locations that conveniently service Disneyland California, too.

 How much time do you have?